viveknarang/krama-AI/README.md

 }
 ```

 Use this API endpoint to add a new product in the products collection.
-When a product is added in the products collection, this product is also added in product group collection.
+When a product is added in the products collection it also gest added in product group collection.
 If the product group with the matching groupID is missing, a new product group is formed.
-Search index and the cache are also automatically updated with a valid call to this endpoint.
+Search index and the cache are also automatically updated with a valid call to this API endpoint.

 ### HTTP Request URL